Franziska-Paetzold/ReCareer/README.md

 ```
 🔹 This starts the frontend on port 5173.

-### ⚠️ Missing .env File
+### ⚠️ Missing `.env` File
-The .env file is not included in this repository for security reasons.
+The `.env` file is not included in this repository for security reasons.
-To use the OpenAI API, you need to create a .env file manually in the backend/ directory and add your OpenAI API key:
+To use the OpenAI API, you need to create a `.env` file manually in the **`backend/`** directory and add the following environment variables:

 ```
-OPENAI_API_KEY=your-api-key-here
+OPENAI_API_KEY=your-api-key-here # Your Project API Key (sk-proj-...)
+OPENAI_ORG_ID=your-organization-id # Your Organization ID (org-...)
+OPENAI_PROJECT_ID=your-project-id # Your Project ID (proj-...)
 ```
-🔹 Without this file, the backend cannot connect to OpenAI.
+🔹 Important: Without this file, the backend cannot connect to OpenAI.
+🔹 Ensure that .env is listed in your .gitignore file to prevent accidental leaks.

 ### ✅ Ready to go!
 Once both the backend and frontend are running, open your browser and go to: